Hawaiʻi Prosecuting Attorney Office, Criminal Investigations Unit: Investigators

 Investigators are armed and have the powers and privileges of police officers with statewide jurisdiction to effect arrest, and conduct criminal investigations.
 Most Investigators are already experienced law enforcement officers with other state or local police agencies prior to being employed with the Office.

 Investigators conduct investigations of the most complex, confidential, and diverse criminal cases being considered and/or readied for court action and prosecution, they also conduct highly confidential investigations for the State Attorney General's Office.

 These investigations involve such areas as; fugitive warrant investigations and extraditions, homeland security, tactical intelligence operations, organized crime, special career criminal suppression, environmental crimes, cold homicide cases, the processes and service of legal papers, and other criminal and civil matters.

-Investigators works closely with the Hawai‘i Police Department, other State agencies, the US military, and federal law enforcement agencies, and all levels of the court system.
+Investigators works closely with the Hawaiʻi Police Department, other State agencies, the US military, and federal law enforcement agencies, and all levels of the court system.

 Agency description

-Under authority of the Attorney General; the Office of the Prosecuting Attorney is the legal agency responsible for prosecuting all violations of State and County laws, ordinances, rules, and/or regulations on behalf of the Big Island community as provided by Hawai‘i County Charter Article IX: Chapter 28; H.R.S.
+Under authority of the Attorney General; the Office of the Prosecuting Attorney is the legal agency responsible for prosecuting all violations of State and County laws, ordinances, rules, and/or regulations on behalf of the Big Island community as provided by Hawaiʻi County Charter Article IX: Chapter 28; H.R.S.
 28–1.

-Criminal Investigations Unit, ranks structure
+Prosecuting Attorney Office, Criminal Investigations Unit, ranks structure

-Criminal Investigations Unit uses the Hawaii State Law Enforcement Rank Structure;
+Criminal Investigations Units uses the Hawaii State Law Enforcement Rank Structure and are subordinate to the Hawaii Attorney General: